Courses

 Applies principles of pathophysiology, therapeutics, and communication to the pharmacy-care management of individual patients in a community setting.
 In collaboration with other members of the healthcare team, and under the supervision of a clinical preceptor, offers identification of appropriate drug therapy and monitoring requirements for common pathophysiologic processes, and, when indicated, modification of population-based treatment strategies based on the unique characteristics of individual patients.
 May be repeated without limit.

 Applies principles of pathophysiology, therapeutics, and communication to the pharmacy-care management of individual patients in a nursing home or rehabilitation center.
-Under the supervision of a clinical preceptor and, when appropriate, in conjunction with other members of the healthcare team, offers identification of appropriate drug therapy and monitoring requirements for common pathophysiologic processes, and, when indicated, modification of population-based treatment strategies based on the unique characteristics of individual patients.
-May be repeated without limit.
+Under the supervision of a clinical preceptor and, when appropriate, in conjunction with other members of the healthcare team, identifies appropriate drug therapy and monitoring requirements for common pathophysiologic processes and, when indicated, modification of population-based treatment strategies based on the unique characteristics of individual patients.
+May be repeated up to nine times.

 PHMD 6449.
 Geriatrics Advanced Pharmacy Practice Experience.
 (6 Hours)